 Changes in Daily Routine

-People get constipation when the normal lifestyle changes.
+People get constipation when normal lifestyle changes.
 For example, during pregnancy, women may be constipated because of hormonal changes or because the heavy uterus compresses the intestine.
-In addition, people often become constipated when travelling because of their normal diet and daily routines are disrupted.
+In addition, people often become constipated when traveling because of their normal diet and daily routines are disrupted.